Panelists discuss the links between democratic governance and global health.

 Q: Lucy Mize with the Asia Bureau, USAID.

 BOLLYKY: All right.
 Great.
 So we’re out of time.
-The one thing I want to say about this, I’m hopeful this is a conversations between sections that can continue.
-We talked a bit before about what the burden is of infectious disease and ten million deaths a year.
-Cardiovascular disease killed fourteen million people alone globally.
-So this is a big issue moving forward.
-And I’m hopeful that this is—this paper, but more importantly these events—can start to lead to a little more intersection to get at the very issue that was just raised about how do we start to view this as a problem of governments and systems and healthy populations, as opposed to diseases and vaccines.
+The one last thing I want to say about this, I’m hopeful this is a conversation between the global health and democracy sectors that can continue.
+We talked a bit before about what the burden is of infectious disease and that it’s ten million deaths a year.
+Cardiovascular diseases alone killed fourteen million people globally.
+So these noncommunicable diseases are a big issue moving forward.
+And I’m hopeful that this paper, but more importantly these events can start to lead to more dialogue between these communities on how we start to view global health also as a problem of governance and health systems, as opposed to just diseases and discrete interventions such as vaccines.
 Thank you very much.
 (Applause.)